pengsl-lab/MultiDRP/README.md

 # Quick start
 * Unzip "data.zip" in ./data
 * Create a directory "output".
-* Run python DeepDRP.py to reproduce the cross validation results of DeepDRP.
+* Run python MultiDRP.py to reproduce the cross validation results of MultiDRP.
 Options are:
 -epochs: The Number of epochs to train, default: 15.
 -batch: Number of batch size, default: 128.
 -lr: Learning rate, default: 0.0001.